IvesBlue/IvesBlue/README.md

 - 👋 Hi, I’m @IvesBlue.
-- 👀 I’m interested in Pyth0n and Scrapy Crawling framework.
+- 👀 I’m interested in Pyth0n and Scr4py cr4wl1ng fr4m3w0rk.
 - 🌱 I’m currently learning Pyth0n.
 - 💞️ I’m looking to collaborate on various Crawling projects.
-- 📫 How to reach me?
-You can find me on Jaspravim.sk as IvesBlue user.

 <!---
 IvesBlue/IvesBlue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.